 - Failure to trip: The purpose of a circuit breaker is to “trip” or cut power to a circuit when the electrical current gets too high.
 When a circuit goes bad, it fails to trip and leaves the strong current flowing through the wire.
 This could be the problem if you hear the circuit breaker buzzing when the air conditioner, hair dryer, or another electricity-guzzling device kicks on.
 A faulty circuit could lead to overheating and is a serious fire hazard.

 - Loosely connected wire: A wire inside the circuit breaker may not be connected securely, or it may be damaged, either of which cause an intermittent buzzing noise.
 Opening the panel may even reveal sparks.
 You can determine the troubled circuit by shutting off all the circuits and turning them back on one by one until you hear the buzzing sound.

 Circuit Breaker Repair & Replacement in Tampa & St. Petersburg, FL

 Whether the circuit breaker buzzing is caused by a circuit failing to trip or a loose electrical connection, the first and only step to fixing it is to call an experienced electrician.
 Fire and electrocution are very real possibilities, and you don’t want to mess around with live wires and dangerous currents.

 The location of the breaker panel or box needs to be carefully planned due to strict regulations on their placement.
 Our team at Hoffman Electrical & A/C can help you determine the right location for your breaker panel.

 For help resolving the issue quickly and safely, call Hoffman Electrical & A/C at 866-238-3243866-238-3243 as soon as possible for a circuit breaker repair or replacement.
-Our 24/7 emergency service ensures a quick response day or night.
 We have served the Tampa and St. Petersburg area with professionalism and integrity since 1989.